AIReg-Bench: Benchmarking Language Models That Assess AI Regulation Compliance: Sample Generation Pipeline (Solution Pt. I)

 \subsection{Validation of Plausibility}

-To validate the plausibility of the pipeline's outputs, each excerpt in the AIReg-Bench dataset was reviewed by three legal experts (the same team of law school students, law graduates, and qualified lawyers who supplied the annotations for the dataset, described in Section \ref{sec:dataset}).
+To validate the plausibility of the pipeline's outputs, each excerpt in the AIReg-Bench dataset was reviewed by three legal experts (the same team of law school students, law graduates, and qualified lawyers, all regulation specialists, who supplied the annotations for the dataset, described in Section \ref{sec:dataset}).
 As described in the annotation instructions (Appendix \ref{appendix:annotationinstructions}), these legal experts were asked to label each excerpt with the probability that it is plausible --- i.e, that it is realistic, logically consistent, and reflects the type of technical documentation that a Fortune 500 Europe AI provider might realistically hand over to its compliance assessor or internal audit team.
 These labels help assess whether the process of using an LLM to generate technical documentation succeeded.

 To be more specific, for each excerpt, annotators were asked to provide a score on a 1–5 Likert scale \citep{likert1932}, where 1 indicated a very low probability of plausibility and 5 indicated a very high probability of plausibility (the exact phrasing of the Likert scale given in Appendix \ref{appendix:annotationinstructions}).
 To accompany these quantitative scores, annotators were asked to provide a qualitative free text justification of the Likert score (i.e., a free text plausibility analysis).
 These scores and text entries are available in the AIReg-Bench GitHub repo.
+Notably, the median plausibility score provided by annotators was 4 (i.e., high probability of plausibility).